Back in Blood (album)

-Back in Blood is the ninth studio album from Finnish goth rock band The 69 Eyes and their first to be released via Nuclear Blast in Europe and The End Records in North America.
+Back in Blood is the ninth studio album from Finnish rock band The 69 Eyes and their first to be released via Nuclear Blast in Europe and The End Records in North America.
 The album was recorded in both Helsinki and Los Angeles and produced by Matt Hyde.
 The cover art was designed by Estevan Oriol.
 Lyrically, the whole album deals with themes of vampires and blood.